 Classification as a discontinued operation occurs at the earlier of disposal or when the operation meets the criteria to be classified as held for sale.
-When an operation is classified as a discontinued operation, the comparative statement of profit or loss and other comprehensive income is re-presented as if the operation had been discontinued from the start of the comparative period; whereas, the statement of financial position for the comparative period is not restated.
+When an operation is classified as a discontinued operation, the comparative statement of income and other comprehensive income is re-presented as if the operation had been discontinued from the start of the comparative period; whereas, the statement of financial position for the comparative period is not restated.

-3.6 Intangible assets
+3.6 Intangible ASSET